scottyviscosity/the-harsh-north/religion.md

 - Hope

 Raenir (Norscan pantheon) can be further broken into two parts for the gods:
-- Æsafólk: These are the non-chaos gods, and are heavily worshiped within the southern tribes.
+- Æsafólk: These are the non-chaos gods, and are heavily worshiped within the southern clans.
 - Vanenes: These are the Chaos Gods, influenced all over Norsca but primarily in the north.

-Great heroes are also worshiped, but each tribe will have their own hero.
+Great heroes are also worshiped, but each clan will have their own hero.
 A clan will not worship a hero that belongs to another rival clan for example.
 Heroes are worshiped in lesser detail; there is no special holy days or symbols.
 Instead they are remembered during other festivals devoted to their reigning god and a small prayer or a sacrifice is often enough to give these ‘Venerated Souls’ their blessing.

 ## The Unending Winter
 Norscan belief states that the ending of the world will happen when Olric will rally all Einherjar (ancient name of the Norscans) to join the Raenir in the last Great War against Chaos.
 Of course, worshipers of the Chaos Gods do not believe in this part.
 To them this is the day their masters will finally devour the world.